davidpiholyuk/TCSS-445/README.md

 **Starting the Server:**

+Once you have the .env file created with the correct information you can continue here.

+Assuming you are using VSCode install the "Live Server" extension by Ritwick Dey then open the index.html file and hit "Go Live" that appears on the bottom right after installing the extention.
+This will launch your web browser with the UI but the backend is not connected yet.

 Make sure you have a MySQL database set up and properly configured with the required credentials and connection details before running the server.

-In the terminal/command prompt, still inside the server folder, run the following command to start the server:
+In the terminal/command prompt, go inside the server folder, run the following command to start the server:

 `npm start`

+Everything should be connected and working verify that the output in the terminal says "connected"